SilhDing/SilhDing.github.io/source/_posts/carcassonne-1.md

 ![game-main](3.png)

 In the real board game, there exists a deck and each player is supposed to get a tile from the top of the deck in turn, and then put the tile on the game board accordingly.
-We aslo simulate the real game experience through the GUI design:
+We also simulate the real game experience through the GUI design:

 - **Current Player**: the player who is supposed to get a tile from the deck and put it on the game board;
 - **Current Tile**: the tile on the top of the tile, which is assigned to the current player.
 It can be rotated (90 degree, clockwise) by clicking the button "Rotate Tile";
 - **Action**: action which the current player needs to take right now.
 It could be:
     - "Please put a tile": the player now should place the tile on the board.
 The tile may be rotated by the player.
 The "+" sign on the grid represents the positions that the tile can be placed on if the tile will not be rotated anymore;
     - "Please put a meeple": the player now should put a meeple on the tile which is just previously placed on the board.
 Once a meeple is placed, a small solid circle is drawn on the board, in the same color of the player's name.
 If a pattern is completed, meeples on that pattern will be revoked.
-    - "Please skip puuting a meeple": if will happen if there are not any available positions, or the current players has no meeples right now.
+    - "Please skip putting a meeple": if will happen if there are not any available positions, or the current players has no meeples right now.
 In this case, the player should click the button "Skipping Putting a Meeple" below to finish the current round.
 - **Scores**: real-time scores and number of available meeples for each player.

 Note it is also possible that a tile cannot be placed on any positions, even if it is rotated.
 In this case, simply click the button "Skip the Current tile" to drop the current tile and get the next tile.